 E-commerce Customer Experience: An Introduction to Three Levels

-Customer Experience and Competitive Advantage in E-commerce
+Ecommerce Customer Experience and Competitive Advantage

 Basic Level of Customer Experience

-The basic level of customer experience in e-commerce:
+The basic level customer experience in ecommerce:

 Criterion

-Practically Means:
+Practically means:

-Variety of payment methods
+Diverse payment methods

 Customer-oriented selected payment methods: mobile payments are highlighted in trends